jsebrech/minisync/readme.md

 Now Charlie knows these things:

 - The document, as agreed between Alice and Bob, possibly with additional changes by Bob
-- The version of Bob that was last confirmed by Alice as received by her
+- The version of Bob that was last acknowledged by Alice as received by her
 - The version of Bob that was last sent to Charlie
 - The version of Alice that she last sent to Bob
 - The version of Alice last received by Charlie, as this matches the version last received by Bob.